 Ballyneal’s accommodations make the senses smile.

-Ballyneal overnight accommodations consist of four lodges each with their own character.
-They offer both single and double occupancy rooms and can accommodate a total of 56 guests.
-The rooms are well-appointed and spacious, each with top-of-the-line king or queen beds and the finest linens.
+Ballyneal overnight accommodations consist of four lodges and two newly completed cottages.
+The lodges offer a variety of double and single rooms and can house a total of 56 guests.
+The cottages can accommodate 8 additional guests for a total of 64 beds on property.
+All rooms are well-appointed and spacious, each with top-of-the-line king or queen beds and the finest linens.
 A concierge is available daily to assist Members and their guests with reservations and room selection.

 The Meadowlark Lodge is the quietest location with the best views.
 Located on a nearby hill approximately 200 yards from the village, its outdoor decks offer a spectacular view of the 18th hole and convenient access to the practice area.
 The lodge’s theme is inspired by the Meadowlark species native to Colorado.
 This colorful member of the blackbird family flashes a vibrant yellow breast crossed by a distinctive, black, V-shaped band.
-The Meadowlark is a low capacity lodge holding just 11 guests with three single second floor rooms each with a private balcony and four double rooms on the first floor.
-If you have group of 8-11 that wants a private location, the Meadowlark often can be made available exclusively for you.
+The Meadowlark holds 9 guests with three single second floor rooms each with a private balcony along with a cottage on the first floor that has two single rooms and two double rooms.
+If you are a group of 4-8 that wants a private location, the Meadowlark often can be made available exclusively for you.

 The Ringneck Lodge is the original Ballyneal lodge and stands in the center of the action directly in front of The Commons.
 It offers four single rooms, four double rooms, and two bachelor rooms.
 Additionally, there are common areas available with a TV, which provide a nice spot to gather after your rounds or in the evening.
 The balcony is a great place to relax and watch the sunset.
 The lodge’s theme is derived from the Ringneck Pheasant species abundant here in the chop hills.
 They are one of the most common upland game birds in North America.